 - Paloma: Create this simple mixed drink with tequila, grapefruit soda and lime juice.
 Blanco or reposado tequila is best for making a refreshing Paloma.

 - Tequini: Kick up your martini by replacing gin or vodka with tequila, then add dry vermouth and bitters.
 Garnish with the traditional olives or lemon twist, or add chili pepper slices for some heat.

 Unlike other spirits made in distilleries worldwide, tequila must come from specific locations in Mexico to have the label “tequila.”
-The hard liquor is also among the most potent of the types of spirits, having an average alcohol percentage of 55.
-Use caution when creating the above cocktails and others, adjusting the non-alcoholic ingredients if necessary.
+The hard liquor is also among the most potent spirits, with an average alcohol percentage of 55.
+Use caution when creating the above cocktails and others, adjusting the nonalcoholic ingredients if necessary.

 Now that you know more about the different kinds of liquor, you’ll want to understand the difference between liquor and liqueur.
 We mentioned recipes above that include a splash of various liqueurs, but what is the ingredient?